-Recommended by the Napa Inn, Platypus Tours was a great choice for a small group tour (12 people on our little bus).
-The hostess Greta was a great guide and took us to some of her favourite family owned wineries and even served lunch at one of the winery stops.
-The grape vines were all starting to bloom with little green grapes nestled under the leaves.
+Recommended by the Napa Inn, Platypus Tours was a great choice for a small group tour.
+There were only 12 people on our little bus.
+The hostess Greta was a great guide.
+She took us to some of her favourite family owned wineries.
+And even served lunch at one of the winery stops.
+The grape vines had started to bloom with little green grapes nestled under the leaves.

-The Artesia Winery winery was recommended to us by another guest at the Napa Inn for the views.
+The Artesia Winery was recommended to us by another guest at the Napa Inn for the views.
 Located outside of town, we followed the GPS to this not very well marked winery.
-We were surprised to see how many people had found it – but then there was a chocolate pairing that was to happen that morning.
-We didn’t try any wine (since we were driving) but we wandered around the site and took in the great views from all sides.
+We were surprised to see how many people had found it.
+But then there was a chocolate pairing scheduled that morning.
+We didn’t try any wine (since we were driving).
+But we wandered around the site and took in the great views from all sides.